top of page

 • Laundry facilities

-• Tranquil courtyard garden
+• Tranquil courtyard garden and conservatory

 • Digital Inclusion Room